TIERS/X650_pixhawk6x_Jetson_Orin_Setup_Guide/lio/Lidar_and_LIO.md

-# Livox MID360 LiDAR and FAST-LIO Setup Guide
+# Livox MID360 LiDAR and FAST-LIO MAVROS Integration Setup Guide

 This guide covers the complete setup process for the Livox MID360 LiDAR sensor with FAST-LIO and PX4 integration via MAVROS.